-Life in the 21st Century is fast, there’s no time for home phones.
+Life in the twenty first Century is fast and there’s no time for home phones.

 I’m reminded of that Seinfeld episode where they all wanted to meet at the movies, and how the issues they had in doing this proved to be such a massive deal to their night, that was life before cellphones.
 It would never happen that way now.

 Unless the sea chooses to swamp you that is.